 The Apple Watch Series 4 pushed the boundaries for smartwatches with its sophisticated heart health features, including a clinical-grade electrocardiogram feature for detecting atrial fibrillation.
 The EKG app was cleared by the U.S. Food and Drug Administration.

 But every year brings a new Apple Watch, and we’re betting that Apple isn’t resting on its laurels with an iterative upgrade this year.
-We’ll likely see more hints of what the 2019 Apple Watch has in store when Apple takes the wraps off watchOS 6 at the Workdwide Developers Conference keynote June 3.
+We've seen more hints of what the 2019 Apple Watch has in store, including advanced health and fitness features and fully independent watch apps, after Apple unveiled watchOS 6 at the Worldwide Developers Conference on June 3.
 Here’s what the rumor mill is churning out ahead of the Apple Watch Series 5 launch this fall.

 Apple Watch 5 price and availability